mrnossiom/blog/content/_index.md

 # Hi 👋🏻
 <!-- quick introduction and link to in-depth bio -->

-I'm Milo, an 18 y.o. french student based next to Paris.
+I'm Milo, an 18 y.o.
+French student based next to Paris.
 I enjoy diving into complex parts of our everyday stack.
 That's why I like low level stuff, compiler, protocols and Rust 🦀.
 [Read more about me and my journey](@/about.md).

 <!-- +open source, cv -->